lurume84/bling-desktop/README.md

 * Disables CORS to allow connection with Blink Servers
 * Upgrades to last official Bling Viewer automatically
+* Synchronize all videos in local storage
+* Periodic snapshots synchronized in local storage

 ## What it will do

-* Synchronize all videos in local storage (WIP)
-* Notify user of movement using Windows Toast Notifications
+* Notify user of movement using Windows Toast Notifications (WIP)
 * Live View

 ## Installation Guide